(Entering 2016-17 Season)

 "I have never said I wanted the program in a certain place by a certain time," he said.
 "You just work hard, prepare well and try to get lucky.
 We have probably done a little bit of each."

 The Aztecs proved that they were more than a one-hit wonder in 2002-03 by returning to the postseason and claiming their first postseason victory in 33 seasons at the Division I level.
-San Diego State concluded its third straight season with a .500 or better record by going 16-14 and advancing to the second round of the NIT.
-Along the way, the Aztecs played before two sellout crowds in Cox Arena en route to shattering the home attendance average (7,172).
+SDSU concluded its third straight season with a .500 or better (16-14) and advancing to the second round of the NIT.
+Along the way, the Aztecs played before two sellout crowds en route to shattering the home attendance average (7,172).

 Although SDSU struggled the following two seasons, Fisher and the Aztecs enjoyed one of the best seasons in school history in 2005-06.
 Expectations were high from the outset as the conference media picked SDSU as the team to beat in the MW, something that had never happened in the Scarlet and Black's Division I history.
 In addition, the league media also bestowed on SDSU the titles of player of the year (Marcus Slaughter), first-team all-conference (Slaughter and Brandon Heath) and newcomer of the year (Mohamed Abukar).

 The success from the Aztecs' magical year continued in 2006-07 as SDSU went on to win its first eight games, marking the best start to a season by a Fisher-coached team, and posted its second straight 20-plus win season (22-11), something that had not been accomplished on Montezuma Mesa during its time as a Division I program.
-In the process, SDSU earned a spot in the NIT and captured its first Division I postseason road victory before falling in the second round.
+In the process, SDSU earned a spot in the NIT and captured its first Division I postseason road victory.

 In 2007-08, the winning trend was carried on by a junior-laden team that finished 20-13 and earned another appearance in the NIT.
 The Aztecs became the first team in the school's Division I history to record three straight 20-win seasons and three consecutive postseason berths.